davdar/maam/writeup/pldi15.markdown

 `bind` and `return` mean something different for each monadic effect class.
 For state, `bind` is a sequencer of state and `return` is the "no change in state" effect.
 For nondeterminism, `bind` implements a merging of multiple branches and `return` is the singleton branch.
-These operators capture the essence of the combination of explicit state-passing and set comprehension in the interpreter.
-Our interpreter will use these operators and avoid referencing an explicit configuration `ς` or explicit collections of results.

 As is traditional with monadic programming, we use `do` and semicolon notation as syntactic sugar for `bind`.
 For example: